April Fine Fuel Walk for Defensible Space Before Green Up

 Published April 24, 2026

 Grass is still short, leaves are not yet a wall, and last year’s stems still stand crisp in beds.
 That combination makes April a practical month for a fine fuel walk on properties in Vail, Basalt, and Carbondale.
-Fine fuels are the small stuff that carries fire quickly to bigger material.
+Fine fuels are the small material that carries fire quickly to bigger fuels.
 Managing them early is calmer than chasing the same mess when wind and heat arrive.

 This is not legal advice or a guarantee about fire outcomes.
-It is a homeowner scale habit that pairs with professional wildfire mitigation when scope grows beyond a rake and pruners.
-Read wildfire mitigation defensible space and neighborly mitigation for community context.
+It is a homeowner-scale habit that pairs with professional wildfire mitigation when scope grows beyond a rake and pruners.
+Read defensible space and wildfire mitigation, wildfire mitigation defensible space, and neighborly mitigation for community context.

 Cut back standing fuel where species allow without removing live tissue you need for summer color.
 Bag obvious dead bundles away from foundations.
 If junipers grow tight against siding, note that for selective trimming conversations rather than hacking in a hurry.